SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 ```
 TwoButtons >> initializePresenters

 	button1 := self newButton.
 	button2 := self newButton.
 	button1 label: '1'.
-    button2 label: '2'.
+	button2 label: '2'
 ```

 ### BoxLayout (SpBoxLayout and SpBoxConstraints)

 The class `SpBoxLayout` displays presenters in an ordered sequence of boxes.
-A box can be horizontal or vertical and presenters are ordered top to bottom or left to right following the direction decided.
+A box layout can be horizontal or vertical and presenters are ordered left to right and top to bottom respectively.
 A box layout can be composed of other layouts.

 ![Two buttons placed horizontally from left to right.](figures/TwoButtonsLeftToRight.png width=50&label=TwoButtonsLeftToRight)

-Let us define a first simple layout whose result is displayed in  Figure *@TwoButtonsLeftToRight@* as follows.
+Let us define a first simple layout as follows and whose result is displayed in Figure *@TwoButtonsLeftToRight@*.

 ```
 TwoButtons >> defaultLayout

 	^ SpBoxLayout newLeftToRight
 		add: button1;
 		add: button2;
 		yourself
 ```

-What we see is that by default a presenter expands its size to fit the space of its container.
+What we see is that by default a subpresenter expands its size to fit the space of its container.

 An element in a vertical box will use all available horizontal space, and fill vertical space according to the rules.
 This is inversed in a horizontal box.